-These stabilizing transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of our units or preventing or retarding a decline in the market price of the units.
-As a result, the price of the units may be higher than the price that otherwise might exist in the open market.
-If these activities are commenced, the underwriters may discontinue them at any time.
-These transactions may be effected on the New York Stock Exchange or otherwise and, if commenced, may be discontinued at any time.
+Any of these activities may have the effect of preventing or retarding a decline in the market price of the units.
+They may also cause the price of the units to be higher than the price that otherwise would exist in the open market in the absence of these transactions.
+The underwriters may conduct these transactions on the New York Stock Exchange or in the over-the-counter market, or otherwise.
+If the underwriters commence any of these transactions, they may be discontinued at any time.